Learn the labels

 Most restrictive cages and feedlots are not permitted.
 However, painful mutilations are still permitted.
 Animals do not necessarily have access to pasture, though they will have access to some outdoor area, which may be limited to a screened-in concrete "porch."
 Antibiotics are prohibited and the feed is 100% organic.
 Note: In January 2017, the USDA approved a new rule to require higher animal welfare standards on organic farms—however, this rule was withdrawn by the next administration before it could be officially implemented.

 Some, but not all, cages and crates are banned.
 It does allow enriched cages for laying hens and feedlots for beef cattle.
 Indoor enrichments are not required for chickens raised for meat.

 Cage-free, free-range, and free-roaming

 Terms like these have no legal definition in the US.
-While they are likely better than no label at all, the only way to be absolutely certain you’re actually getting a higher-welfare product is to look for the meaningful third party certifications listed on this page, which audit farms for adherence to higher animal welfare requirements.
+While they can be better than no label at all, 'cage-free' is a meaningless term for chickens and turkeys raised for meat because, on factory farms, they are never kept in cages.
+The only way to be sure you're getting a higher-welfare product is to look for the meaningful third-party certifications listed on this page, which audit farms for adherence to higher animal welfare requirements.